ncocana/medimanage/README.md

 ### Prescriptions Management

 This is the homepage you'll see once signed in.
-You can see a list with the data from the `Prescriptions` table, along with a column with two buttons to update or delete the entry.
+You can see a table with the data from the `Prescriptions` table, along with a column with two buttons to update or delete the entry.
+There's also a button to show/hide the expired prescriptions if the user wants to.

 The data you see will be the one associated with your Doctor account.
 You wouldn't be able to see the prescriptions associated to another doctors.